snowdriftcoop/snowdrift/CONTRIBUTING.md

     sudo apt-get install git

-If you are on a system that does not package git yet, you may choose to [download Git from the website](https://git-scm.herokuapp.com/downloads).
+If you are on a system that does not package it yet, you may choose to [download Git from the website](https://git-scm.herokuapp.com/downloads).

 ### Install Snowdrift